GridPresence/GenerIter/docs/source/basic_workflow.rst

 	}
     }

-As you can see, all that's happened is that a new *voices3* method of *Basic* is being invoked  and that method can be configured here to use an arbitrary set of 3 of the available voices, although in this example I have replaced the *Drone* voice with *Guitar*.
+As you can see, all that's happened is that a new *voices3* method of *Basic* is being invoked and that method can be configured here to use an arbitrary set of 3 of the available voices; although in this example I have only replaced the *Drone* voice with *Guitar*.

 Running **exactly the same** *generiter* command